Prince Fushimi Sadamochi: Life

 Prince Sadamochi was a son of the Emperor Momozono and Tomiko Ichijō.
 His elder brother was the Emperor Go-Momozono.
 His childhood name was "Ni-no-miya (二宮)".
 Only about three months after birth, he was adopted by the late Prince Fushimi Kunitada, and inherited the Fushimi-no-miya on 30 July 1760.
 On 4 October 1763, he was given the title of Imperial Prince and named "Sadamochi".
 In 1765, he lost his eyesight due to an eye disease.
-On 17 June 1672, he fell into a critical condition.
+On 17 July 1772, he fell into a critical condition.
 On the same day, he was given the honi of Nihon.
-He passed away three days later on the early morning of the 20th.
+He died three days later on the early morning of the 20th.

 Burial place and Mausoleum

 The burial place is Fushimi-no-miya Cemetery in the precincts of Shōkoku-ji Temple in Kyoto, and his posthumous name is "Shinjomyo-in (新浄明院)".
 In addition, his soul has been enshrined in the Koreiden (皇霊殿) of the Imperial Palace along with successive Emperors and other Imperial Families.